DessimozLab/read2tree/README.md

 ### output

 The output of Read2Tree is the concatenated alignments as a fasta file where each record corresponds to one species.
-We also provide the option `--tree` for inferring the species tree using IQTREE as defualt.
+We also provide the option `--tree` for inferring the species tree using IQTREE as default.

 ### Single species mode